Raane9401/customer-segmentation-and-behavioral-analysis/README.md

 # customer-behavior-analysis
-This project performs exploratory data analysis (EDA) , Analyzes customer behavior, order activity, and engagement patterns for users registered in Sep 2019 through Oct 2020 to uncover insights for growth, retention, and marketing strategies.
+This project performs exploratory data analysis (EDA) on machine-generated user data from a food delivery service.
+The dataset includes users who registered in September 2019 and tracks their activity through October 2020.
+The analysis focuses on identifying user behavior patterns, customer segmentation, order activity trends, and key metrics that could inform marketing and retention strategies.